MStreet3/string-parser/README.md

 ### References

-Content in this repo is inspired and guided by the [Parser from Scratch](http://dmitrysoshnikov.com/courses/parser-from-scratch/) course in JavaScript.
+The recursive descent parser content in this repo is inspired and guided by the [Parser from Scratch](http://dmitrysoshnikov.com/courses/parser-from-scratch/) course in JavaScript.